Get

 1. Heart Murmur

 A heart murmur is caused by turbulent blood flow through the heart.
 The root cause of a heart murmur cannot be determined by simply listening to the heart.
-Once a murmur is detected, further testing will need to be completed to find the root cause.
-Cats can have serious underlying heart disease even without any symptoms.
+Once a murmur is detected, further testing must be completed to find the root cause.
+Cats can have heart disease without displaying signs.

 Symptoms: